ramzikhantouchi/Algorithms-and-data-structures-exercises-for-undergraduate-students/README.md

  Input number of terms for the Series (< 20) : 10

  The Series are : **1  1  2  3  5  8  13  21  34  55**

+ # Project Proposal 2024
+ ##Title:Student Management System in C

+This project involves developing a Student Management System with the following system requirements:

+1. Add new student records.

+2. Delete existing student records.

+3. Display all student records.

+4. Edit existing student information.

+5. Implement a menu-driven console interface.

+6. Organize student information using arrays and structures.
+Each student record will include details such as name, age, roll number, and grade.